krasCGQ/scripts/README.md

 * Python 3.9+ is required to execute the notifier's main part (`notifier.py`) in `utils` folder.

 * Modules written for the notifier script however, might require even newer version of Python depending on when they were introduced or last modified.
-As of December 2023, the notifier script and all of their currently present modules are known to work on both Python 3.11 (on Arch Linux) and 3.12 (on Void Linux).
+As of July 2025, the notifier script and all of their currently present modules are known to work with Python versions up to 3.13.5.

 * All explicitly listed dependencies are pinned to ensure stability of all scripts.